Saturday skill builder.

 If your AC unit is frozen, don’t just let it go.
 Ice on your air conditioner unit usually points to blockages that can damage your system from restricted airflow.
 Instead, learn how to fix a frozen AC unit by checking and cleaning components and, in some cases, having a pro come take care of the rest.

-If you’re wondering how to fix a frozen AC unit, your first step is allowing the ice to thaw.
-Hint: this is something you’ll want to take care of before calling in a pro, as there is quite a bit of waiting involved.
+The first step to unfreeze an AC unit is allowing the ice to thaw.
+You’ll want to take care of this before calling in a pro—if needed—as there is quite a bit of waiting involved.

 No airflow, despite the fan running